GandharvaK312/oops-in-cpp/README.md

     ``` cpp
         className obj1(parameters);
         className obj2(obj1);
     ```
-    types of copy:
+Types of copy:
     - `shallow copy`: copies all the member values from one object to another (majority use case) problematic when Dynamic memory allocation invovled
     - `deep copy`: makes copies of member values and also copies of dynamically allocated memory the member points to

-all three types having the same name (as the class name) can be used in the same program but with different types of parameters.
+All three types having the same name (as the class name) can be used in the same program but with different types of parameters.
 This feature of a constructor to be defined in different ways based on parameters is called `Constructor Overloading` and is an example of `Polymorphism`

 "this -> " is a special pointer in C++ used to point to the current pointer and its properties and methods.
 Used when programmer wants to pass the parameteres with the same name as properties so uses this->properties to refer to the objects properties.